Wolverine

 Fact file

-• Wolverines are the largest member of the 'mustelidae' family, which includes weasels, stoats, badgers and otters
+• Wolverines are the largest member of the 'mustelidae' family, which also includes weasels, stoats, badgers and otters

 Wolverine sitting in the grass looking to the right IMAGE: Amy Middleton 2023